benfoxall/rca-fashion/_students/SophieCondren.md

 Hell.
 Unless you take the aspect of money and commerce etc. away from fashion then the system is never going to drastically change.

 **Best moment of the MA?**
-Being told that i don't have to do clothes.
+Being told that I don't have to do clothes.

 **What's next?**
 Real Life hopefully.